7 Core Product Design Skills

 To move from level 3 to level 4, a designer might need to:

-1. Show consistent performance for six months or more.
+• Show consistent performance for six months or more

-2. Lead successful delivery of a multi-team feature or initiative.
+• Lead successful delivery of a multi-team feature or initiative

-3. Demonstrate strategic thinking beyond the scope of a single project.
+• Demonstrate strategic thinking beyond the scope of a single project

 How This Framework Aligns with Industry Standards

-This progression mirrors what we see in other design maturity models:
+This progression mirrors what you see in other design maturity models.

-By developing these seven skills in a structured way, designers can go from individual contributors to creative leaders, helping shape not just user experiences, but product and business outcomes.
+By developing these seven skills in a structured way, designers move from individual contributors to creative leaders.
+Not just shaping user experiences, but influencing product and business outcomes.

 Continue reading